2023 AFL Women's Grand Final: Teams

 Both sides announced unchanged teams from the preliminary finals despite injury concerns around Brisbane's centre half-forward, Dakota Davidson, who suffered a knee injury in the preliminary final.
 She was cleared to play after scans indicated there was no serious ligament damage, but her leg was heavily strapped.
 The Grand Final was the 75th game for Brisbane's Shannon Campbell, who, together with team captain Breanna Koenen and Ally Anderson, played in all four of Brisbane's AFLW Grand Final appearances.
 It was also the 50th game for ruck Tahlia Hickie and wing Jade Ellenger.
-North Melbourne's Emma Kearney, Jenna Bruton and Kim Rennie had won a premiership with the in 2018 Grand Final.
+North Melbourne's Emma Kearney, Jenna Bruton and Kim Rennie had won a premiership with the in the 2018.
 Tahlia Randall, who was now their North Melbourne team mate, had also played in that match, but for Brisbane.